My dream is that trophy and canned hunting will be banned

 Ask for new EU Legislation banning imports of lion hunting trophies – in Cecil’s memory

 Zimbabwe’s most well–known and much–photographed black–maned lion, affectionately named Cecil, was killed by sport hunters last week.
 This lion, whose head and skin were removed, is only one of about 200 such lion ‘trophies’ that hunters legally import to the EU each year.
 Germany, France and Spain are the biggest importers.

 To finally stop trophy hunting.
 These beautiful, living, breathing creatures are murdered for fun.
 This must stop.
 Let the tragic murder of Cecil be a wake up call, as it has provided so much media attention.
 If any good can come out of this, it will be to prevent other animals being murdered in this despicable way.
-Do not let his murder be in vain, let's call for a ban on licences provided for this disgusting and needless passtime.
+Do not let his murder be in vain, let’s call for a ban on licenses provided for this disgusting and needless past-time.